sagemath/sage/src/doc/en/reference/references/index.rst

             Bulletin of the American Mathematical Society 71(1):169-170, 1965.

 ..
 [Bodin2007] \A. Bodin:
-            Number of irreducible polynomials in several variables over finite fields, The American Mathematical Monthly 115(7), pp. 653-660, 2008.
+            *Number of irreducible polynomials in several variables over finite fields*, The American Mathematical Monthly 115(7), pp. 653-660, 2008.
             :arxiv:`0706.0157`